 Please be aware that visitation may be cancelled at any time for any reason.

 we now have a kiosk at the detention center that accepts cash

 Allowable Personal Items

-Due to outside attempts to import contraband into the Socorro County jail, all personal items must be purchases through the commissary system.
+Due to outside attempts to import contraband into the Socorro County Detention Center, all personal items must be purchased through the commissary system.